lindosystems/lindoapi.jl/README.md

 ### Freeing Model and Enviroment

-Lindo API is allocating memory that Julia does not manage.
+LINDO API allocates memory that Julia does not manage.
 It is important to free this memory before ending the program.
 First free the memory allocated to each model attached to the environment then free the environment using the two functions described below.
 * ``LSdeleteModel(pModel)``
 * ``LSdeleteEnv(pEnv)``